QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Simulation setup

 \end{itemize} For comparison purposes, the value of $\beta(1)$ chosen has been heuristically optimized to $50$.

-Our current system has two main limitations depending on the mode it is used.
-If the aim is to perform a simulation, then the amount of Random Access Memory of the simulator is the main concern.
-This is why we have simulated, for a fixed value of $\beta$: \begin{itemize} \item Dipeptides with 3 to 5 rotation bits. \item Tripeptides with 2 rotation bits. \item Tetrapeptides with a single rotation bit. \end{itemize} Additionally, dipeptides with 6 bits, tripeptides with 3 bits and tetrapeptides with 2 bits can be simulated for a few steps, but not enough of them to calculate our figure of merit with confidence.
+The amount of Random Access Memory of the simulator is the main constraint we face to scale up the size of a simulation.
+The reason is that our more straightforward but rather inefficient way of computing the acceptance probabilities has a bad scaling: it has to iterate over all possible values of the angles and proposed movements.
+However, the alternative would require significant circuit compilation, and for that reason it is left for future work.
+Due to this constraint we have simulated, for a fixed value of $\beta$: \begin{itemize} \item Dipeptides with 3 to 5 rotation bits. \item Tripeptides with 2 rotation bits. \item Tetrapeptides with a single rotation bit. \end{itemize} Additionally, dipeptides with 6 bits, tripeptides with 3 bits and tetrapeptides with 2 bits can be simulated for a few steps, but not enough of them to calculate our figure of merit with confidence.
 If the $\beta$ value is not fixed but follows some annealing schedule, the requirements are larger, but we can still simulate the same peptides.
-Further than that, the Random Access Memory requirements for an ideal (classical) simulation of the quantum algorithm become quite large.
+Further than that, the Random Access Memory requirements for an ideal (classical) simulation of the quantum algorithm become unmanageable with our resources.
 Notice that Qiskit simulator supports 32 qubits at the moment, but our system is more constrained by the depth of the circuit, which can run into millions of gates.